Jam Thumbprint Cookies Recipe

 Difficulty: easy

-These classic jam thumbprint cookies are buttery, tender, and lightly crisp at the edges — perfect for gifting or teatime.
+These classic jam thumbprint cookies are buttery, tender, lightly crisp at the edges, and perfect for gifting or teatime.
 A touch of cornflour is added to the dough to give them a soft, melt-in-the-mouth texture, similar to shortbread.

 These cookies keep well in an airtight container for up to 5 days.
-They also make a charming gift — simply tuck a handful into a festive tin or cellophane bag and tie with ribbon for an easy homemade treat.
+They also make a charming gift.
+Simply tuck a handful into a festive tin (I personally quite like these Festive Tins) or cellophane bag and tie with ribbon for an easy homemade treat.

 These are one of my favourite quick bakes for the season — you’ll find them alongside more festive ideas in my Last-Minute Christmas Bakes article.